 While digital goods may have a higher degree of difficulty when it comes to production, your business’s logistics will be much simpler.
 No physical goods mean less physical space, materials, and capital needed upfront.

 Some popular platforms that help creators sell digital products are Bandcamp and Kajabi.

-Subscription services represent ecommerce models that rely on monthly and annual subscription revenue.
+Subscription services represent a category of ecommerce that relies on monthly and annual subscription revenue.